project-meucci/thimm.github.io/docs/Agtech - So What?/Scaling-up-soil-carbon-markets-feat-guests-from-cargill-nori-and-more.md

 ---
-title: Scaling up Soil Carbon Markets - feat. guests from Cargill, Nori and more!
+title: Scaling Up Soil Carbon Markets Feat Guests From Cargill Nori And More
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-12-02)